 - Horseshoe Crab Nesting Surveys: This program takes place during full and new moons in the spring and fall.
 Training for new volunteers is available before each sampling round, all equipment is provided.

 - Nature Coast Water Watch/Coastal LAKEWATCH: Citizen water quality monitoring sites coming to an estuary near you!
 Coastal water quality affects everyone in the Nature Coast because our economies are dependent on high quality natural resources.
 Training and equipment are provided to volunteers at no charge.

 - Public talks and festivals: Interested in hearing about the latest science in the Nature Coast, sustainable coastal living, or other coastal topics?
 Savanna and other NCBS staff regularly give presentations to community groups and appear at festivals throughout the Nature Coast – get in touch to schedule a talk for your group.
 Or, stop by our booth at events such as the Cedar Key Arts and Seafood Festivals, the Steinhatchee Fiddler Crab Festival, National Estuaries Day, and similar events.

 - Marine Ecology Event: Each year, the statewide Marine Ecology Event challenges 4-Hers to show off their knowledge about marine species.
 The Nature Coast has historically had low participation in this event despite our wonderful marine resources.
-Mock events are planned for Fall 2017 in the Nature Coast region to help mentor clubs and give them experience prior to the statewide event.
-Details to follow!
+Practice Marine Ecology Events take place each October in the Nature Coast region to help mentor clubs and give them experience prior to the statewide event.
+Follow our Facebook for details!